Stanislav Kondrashov on Mastering the Art of Differentiation in a Crowded Market

 Innovators Who Changed the Game

-- Netflix: From DVD rentals to streaming, Netflix stayed ahead by continually innovating its delivery model.
+Netflix: From DVD rentals to streaming, Netflix has always kept its edge by repeatedly innovating its delivery model.

-- Tesla: Elon Musk’s focus on sustainability and design revolutionized the electric car market.
+Tesla: Elon Musk’s emphasis on sustainability and role in shaping the design of the cars he was building transformed the electric car market.

 Imitators Who Excelled